jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 </code>
 </pre>

-Next we want to retrieve the last state from the data store, so we compare the state from the previous workflow run with the status from the current workflow run.
+Next I retrieve the last state from the data store (though there isn't one yet, we'll be setting that soon).
+I also set a variable for when the availability is on _this_ instance of the workflow.

 <pre class="wrap sml">
 <code class="lang-js">